PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/CodeFormatting.md

 *Figure 1.
 Production code meme.*

-:bell: 'Production-level' refers to code that is designed to be implemented in practical, real-world scenarios such as applications, systems, or products.
+:bell: 'Production-level' refers to code /that is designed to be implemented in practical, real-world scenarios such as applications, systems, or products.
 It involves optimizing the code for factors such as performance, reliability, scalability, and maintainability to ensure its suitability for deployment.

 __After this chapter, you will be able to:__

 - [ ] Describe the process of code formatting/linting with Python
+- [ ] Understand the purpose, benefits and best practices of modular code
 - [ ] Apply code formatting/linting techniques to a Python script using commonly used tools, such as Isort, Black and Flake8

 :warning: When you work with Python scripts, installing an IDE is highly recommended.
 There are numerous (free) suitable IDEs available.
 For example: